heroiclabs/nakama-cpp/README.md

 - Add extension `.lib` to libs names e.g. `nakama-cpp.lib`
 - To debug you must add `d` suffix to libs names e.g. `nakama-cppd.lib`

+For Mac, iOS, Android and Linux:

+- Add prefix `lib` and extension `.a` to libs names e.g. `libnakama-cpp.a`

+For Mac and iOS:

+- Add `libresolv.9.tbd` system library

 For Android: